The Invasion (film): Box office

+The Invasion grossed $15.1 million domestically (United States and Canada) and $25.1 million in other territories, for a worldwide total of $40.2 million, against a production budget of $65–$80 million.
+It opened at No. 5, spending its first two weeks in the Top 10 at the domestic box office.

-Critical reception
+Critical response

-On review aggregator Rotten Tomatoes, The Invasion holds an approval rating of 20% based on 164 reviews, with an average rating of 4.40/10.
-The critical consensus reads: "The Invasion is slickly made, but it lacks psychological insight and thrills."
-On review aggregator Metacritic, The Invasion received an average score of 45 out of 100.
+Audiences polled by CinemaScore gave it C grade.

 Roger Ebert of the Chicago Sun-Times called it "the fourth, and the least, of the movies made from Jack Finney's classic science fiction novel."
 Owen Gleiberman of Entertainment Weekly wrote that it was "a soulless rehash...The movie isn't terrible; it's just low-rent and reductive."
 Joanne Kaufman of The Wall Street Journal added, "With all the shoot-outs, the screaming, the chases, collisions and fireballs, there isn't much time for storytelling."

 Manohla Dargis of The New York Times criticized the film, writing: "The latest and lamest version of Invasion of the Body Snatchers might have been an accidental camp classic if its politics weren't so abhorrent and the movie didn't try to hide its ineptitude behind a veil of pomposity."
 Paul Arendt of the BBC wrote: "Having established an effectively creepy mood in the first half, the film eventually degenerates into a muddled mess, with Nicole and Daniel Craig dodging zombies while popping amphetamines in a desperate effort to stay awake.
 We know how they feel."
 Maitland McDonagh of TV Guide called the film "a frantic mess that opens with a scene plucked from the film's third act that smacks of having been moved up to pacify audiences too restless for a slow build."